AlizaMedicalImaging/MDCM/DICOM/README.txt

 Retired -> Retired0
 Retired -> Retired1
-// 12leadECGWaveformStorage -> ECG12leadWaveformStorage
+12leadECGWaveformStorage -> ECG12leadWaveformStorage

-preferred way: diff 'UIDsStrings' and add new UIDs manually
+Recommended: diff 'UIDsStrings' and add new UIDs to mdcmUIDs.h/.cxx, it is much easier, otherwise caution with private entries.